2600hz/kazoo5/doc/install_rocky9.md

     # becomes:
     #!substdef "!MY_IP_ADDRESS!203.0.113.75!g"

-Initialize the Kamailio/KAZOO database, then start:
+Start the wrapper service — it runs `kazoo-kamailio prepare` as a pre-command on every start, so no manual DB initialization is needed:

+    sudo systemctl enable --now kazoo-kamailio
+    sudo kazoo-kamailio status        # also: sudo netstat -tunlp | grep kamailio

+If you instead want the stock `kamailio` service (dev-only, not recommended for production), mask the wrapper first:

+    sudo systemctl disable --now kazoo-kamailio
+    sudo systemctl mask kazoo-kamailio
     kazoo-kamailio prepare
     sudo systemctl enable --now kamailio

-`kazoo-kamailio prepare` is only required when running the standard `kamailio` service — the `kazoo-kamailio` wrapper runs it as a pre-command before starting every time.

-If you use the `kazoo-kamailio` wrapper package from the 2600Hz repo instead, mask the vanilla unit first:

-    sudo systemctl disable --now kamailio
-    sudo systemctl mask kamailio
-    sudo systemctl enable --now kazoo-kamailio

-    sudo kazoo-kamailio status        # also: sudo netstat -tunlp | grep kamailio

 Add Kamailio to ecallmgr's SBC ACLs once Kazoo is up: